-In the mountains of North Macedonia, we follow Hatidze’s journey, a forgotten native, bearer of an ancient secret about bees - where are they located, and how to take care of them.
+In the mountains of North Macedonia, we follow Hatidze’s journey, a forgotten native and bearer of an ancient secret about bees - where they are located and how to take care of them.

 As she collects half of the honey, she shares the other half with the bees.
-She knows the ancestral secret that the bees also need the nectar to stay alive thru the seasons.
+She knows the ancestral s: that the bees also need nectar to survive through the seasons.

 In their humble hut, the mother hopes for her middle-aged daughter to marry a suitable prospect.
 Something more than impossible for being the only two living souls up in the mountains of the Balkans peninsula.

-We see her happily walking miles to the market in the city, where she interacts with other vendors, mostly Albanians and Bosnians, who let her know how much money she can get for her honey.
+We see her happily walking miles to the city market, where she interacts with other vendors, mostly Albanians and Bosnians, who tell her how much she can get for her honey.
 In exchange, she can buy goods, like bananas, for her beloved mother.

-A few weeks pass by when greed alters the natural balance.
-Without any environmental actions, biblical repercussions take place in this tiny part of the wealthiest continent, Europe.
+A few weeks pass before greed alters the natural balance.
+Without any environmental action, biblical repercussions unfold in this tiny part of the wealthiest continent, Europe.

 ![]() |